What Is Print Proofing?

 Saving Time and Money

-By proofing, we don’t have to reset the entire production process.
+By proofing the work, we don’t have to reset the whole production.
 Instead, we only need to make minor adjustments between each round of proofs.
 The end result has more steps but is actually much faster than simply sending a job off to be printed and hoping for the best.

 Besides that, there are also major cost savings.
 Imagine reprinting a million brochures or a hundred thousand pamphlets.
-Although a set of proofs is more expensive than a single brochure off the press, it’s much cheaper than paying for an entire set of something you don’t like.
+Although a set of proofs is more expensive than a single brochure off the press, it’s much cheaper than making mistakes.

 Technical Difficulties